FairRootGroup/FairMQ/README.md

 find_package(FairMQ)
 ```

-`find_package(FairMQ)` will define an imported target `FairMQ::FairMQ` (An alias `FairRoot::FairMQ`
-is also defined for backwards compatibility, but it is deprecated).
+`find_package(FairMQ)` will define an imported target `FairMQ::FairMQ` (An alias `FairRoot::FairMQ` is also defined (if you use CMake 3.11+) for backwards compatibility, but it is deprecated).

-In order to succesfully compile and link against the `FairMQ::FairMQ` target,
-you need to discover its public package dependencies, too.
+In order to succesfully compile and link against the `FairMQ::FairMQ` target, you need to discover its public package dependencies, too.

 ```cmake
 find_package(FairMQ)